 The American Society for Clinical Pathology (ASCP) Board of Certification (BOC) is an independent certification agency that develops relevant standards and procedures to assure the competence of medical laboratory personnel.
 The BOC was formed in 2009 by the merger of the two major US credentialing organizations, the ASCP-Board of Registry (BOR) and the National Credentialing Agency (NCA).
 While maintaining a corporate relationship with ASCP for fiscal and operational purposes, the Board of Certification has autonomy in all governance and credentialing-related activities.
+The ASCP Board of Certification understands the importance of impartiality in conducting certification and qualification activities.
+It manages conflict of interest and ensures objectivity by representative membership on its Board of Governors from other associations and societies.

 The Board of Governors (BOG) of the BOC is composed of representatives from many laboratory professional organizations including the three sponsoring organizations (AGT, ASCLS, and ASCP), six participating organizations (AABB, AAPA, ASC, ASM, CLMA and NSH), two collaborating partners (AACC and ASH) and one public member.
 The BOC brings together perspectives and expertise of laboratory professionals from many different organizations, institutions and geographic locations to address the certification needs of practitioners at all levels of practice.
 The BOC BOG and its committees are composed primarily of laboratory professionals and truly represent the laboratory community.